kanaria69/Mainecoco/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## I can't take my dog to the pond anymore because the ducks keep attacking him.
+That's what I get for buying a pure bread dog.